tannerjared/MRI_Guide/preprocessing_antscorticalthickness.md

 * Atropos templates can be obtained [here](http://www.mindboggle.info/data.html#mindboggle-101-atlases)

+* [This](https://drive.google.com/folderview?id=0B4SvObeEfaRySUNDOE5DWksyQ0k&usp=sharing) is a good source for other templates with priors

 * Using this script is super helpful if you ever want to run shape analyses on cortical labels acquired from FreeSurfer.
 If you have a FreeSurfer dataset and this output from this script, you can run [MindBoggle](http://mindboggle.info/users/README.html).